vtex-apps/mega-menu/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-VTEX Mega Menu provides an administrative app that allows to manage a custom category tree of up to 3 levels which can be used as the main navigation menu, it is implemented in the store using a set of components.
+VTEX Mega Menu provides a form to create and manage the custom menu until three levels in the category tree.
+The stores can use this app as the main navigation menu.

 ![mega-menu-app](https://user-images.githubusercontent.com/12108601/121273428-e140db00-c88d-11eb-850c-02399b803d18.png)